11:30 AM to 01:16 PM

 The month of Aadi is considered highly auspicious when divine forces bless the earth with grace and answer your prayers.
-Offering Tarpanam rituals for your ancestors on Aadi Amavasya can help their souls attain Moksha (salvation), who in turn confer their blessings upon you.
+Offering Tarpanam rituals for your ancestors on Aadi Amavasya can help their souls attain Moksha (salvation), and they in turn bestow their blessings on you.

 It is believed that on Aadi Amavasya, spirits are more willing to accept the offerings and are satisfied when their successors perform Tarpanam rituals for them.
-In addition, every year during the month of Aadi, the Sun starts its movement towards the South, which is called ‘Dakshinayana’ (Dakshin means south, and Ayana means travel).
-Since this is the first New Moon day during this period, it is regarded as the more powerful day for performing Tarpanam rituals to your ancestors.
+In addition, every year, during the month of Aadi, the Sun starts its movement towards the South, which is called ‘Dakshinayana’ (Dakshin means south, and Ayana means travel).
+Since this is the first New Moon day during this period, it is regarded as the more powerful day for performing Tarpanam rituals.

-According to the great Hindu epic Mahabharata, every human soul is indebted to the Trinity Lords – Brahma, Vishnu and Shiva with three important debts.
-‘Pitru Rin’ is one among them, which is offered to Lord Brahma and is cleared by performing Tarpanam by the children to their ancestors.
+According to the great Hindu epic, Mahabharata, every human soul owes the Trinity Lords – Brahma, Vishnu and Shiva - three major debts.
+One of them is ‘Pitru Rin’ (the debt to ancestors).
+This is owed to Lord Brahma and it is cleared by performing Tarpanam rituals for ancestors.

-It is always ideal to perform these rituals on natural water shores (sea, pond, river or lake) to attain the blessings of your ancestors.
-Taking a holy dip in sacred water sources is considered a pre-requisite to cleanse self from impurities, before commencing the Tarpanam ritual.
-A large number of people usually gather at the Agni Theertham in Rameshwaram, South India on this sacred day to perform the rituals for their ancestors.
+It is always ideal to perform these rituals on natural water bodies (sea, pond, river or lake).
+Taking a holy dip in sacred water sources is considered a pre-requisite to cleanse oneself of impurities, before commencing the Tarpanam ritual.
+A large number of people usually gather at the Agni Theertham in Rameshwaram, South India, on this sacred day to perform the rituals for their ancestors.
 Other sacred spots include Triveni Sangamam in Kanyakumari and various holy Ghats on the banks of River Cauvery.

 You can observe complete or partial Vrat (fasting) with a single meal on this day to mark your devotion towards your ancestors.